LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Step 8
 ## Computer Security

-## Securing your computer reduces the risk of a data breach, theft or hack
+## Secure your computer to reduce the risk of a data breach, theft or hack.

 Beginner